-Macedonia: Destructive hydropower project in Macedonia loses its only source of funding25.
-January 2017. / SEE Energy News
+Macedonia: Destructive hydropower project in Macedonia loses its only source of funding, SEE Energy News

 After a five years long campaign, Eko-svest, Front 21/42 and CEE Bankwatch Network welcome the cancellation of a EUR 65 million loan from the European Bank for Reconstruction and Development (EBRD) intended for the Boškov Most hydropower project in Macedonia.
 As a result this controversial project is now highly unlikely to be realised.